10 Superlative Family Vacation Destination Ideas

 Located in: Indianapolis

-Where to stay: The Omni Severin Hotel, in downtown Indianapolis (from $129 per night, including bedtime milk and cookies for kids and a free activity-filled backpack at check-in; omnihotels.com).
+Where to stay: The Omni Severin Hotel, in downtown Indianapolis (from $208 per night, including breakfast for two adults and two children, tickets to the museum for two adults and two children, bedtime milk and cookies, and a free welcome gift for kids at check-in; omnihotels.com).